On the last track, we talked about the eight common ADHD symptoms. These

 Pattern #1 - Good Social Skills

-The first pattern causing an ADD child to be misdiagnosed is good social
+The first pattern causing an ADHD child to be misdiagnosed is good social

 skills.
-ADD children with good social skills get along well with their
+ADHD children with good social skills get along well with their

 peers.
-As you are aware, the ADD symptoms are moderated just enough for
+As you are aware, the ADHD symptoms are moderated just enough for

 the children to become social assets.
-For example, a child with ADD may
+For example, a child with ADHD may

 be seen as having leadership abilities instead of bossiness tendencies.